 - Guide Dang It: When the game tells you about a draft, it means there is a passage in the ceiling right above you.
 Version 3 makes it a little easier to notice it.

 - Have a Nice Death: The game over screen shows Rovert in Hell.
-Like in Symphony of the Night, this game over screen has some random phrases of randomness for flavor.
+In reference to Symphony of the Night, the game over screen has some random silly phrases for flavor.

 - Logo Joke: A rat passes by Del Duio's face.
 He then screams.

 - Multiple Endings: A bad and a good one.
-Collect most of the items to get the good ending.
+Find Chris and collect most of the items to get the good ending.

-- Schmuck Bait: Early in the game, you find a hint book underwater.
-If you go get it, it tells you Rovert can't jump while underwater, as you hopelessly lose HP.
-What the hell?!
+- Schmuck Bait: Early in the game, a hint book is visible on a underwater path.
+If you get it, it tells you Rovert can't jump while underwater, as you die hopelessly.

 - Script Breaking: It's possible to defeat Deaf before watching the cutscene where he is supposed to appear for the first time.

 - Spikes Of Doom: Early versions of the game had a... notable use of spikes.
 As in, a set of spikes in the path to the shop were unavoidable.
 By jumping on them and then immediately jumping off, damage could be avoided due to an apparent glitch in collision detection.

 - Take That: Rovert's grandfather complains about how how complicated Castle(vania) exploration has become nowadays.

 - Villain Exit Stage Left: Dracula escapes after he is defeated.